A00431008/react-native-weather-app/README.md

  - install expo cli "npm install -g expo-cli"
  - install expo-go on your phone
  - Run application with "npx expo start"
- - Scan the qr code with your phone's calendar
+ - Scan the qr code with your phone's camera
  - Once the application opens, allow it to use location services while using the app